- Our top travel tips

 What if you lose your passport or someone steals it?

-- Overseas: Contact an Australian Embassy or Consulate.
+Overseas: Contact an Australian embassy, high commission or Consulate.

 If your passport is stolen, report the incident to the police and get a copy of the police report.
 You’ll be asked to present the report when you replace the passport.

-Call the Australian Passport Information Service or visit an Australian passport office, Australian Embassy or Consulate to check if your passport is usable for international travel.
+Call the Australian Passport Office on 131 232 or visit an Australian Passport Office, Australian embassy, high commission or consulate to check if your passport is usable for international travel.

 - Each country or territory decides who can enter or exit through its borders.